This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Additionally, I wasn’t able to find any available information on SUGAR Cosmetics’ sustainability, environmental, and social initiatives.

-“We do use Mica in our products to create the shimmer or glow effect.
+“We are elated to know that and thank you for your love and support.
+We do use Mica in our products to create the shimmer or glow effect.
 Our products are outsourced from different countries and the manufacturers are authorized and certified.

-Rest assured, the Mica used in our products is 100% legally sourced.”
+Rest assured, the Mica used in our products is 100% legally sourced.
+We hope this addresses your query.”

 I hope this article helped you to understand SUGAR Cosmetics’ cruelty-free and vegan status and by choosing cruelty-free together, we can help end animal testing for cosmetics once and for all!